-Homicide detective Eve Dallas must untangle a twisted family history while a hostage’s life hangs in the balance—in Abandoned in Death by New York Times bestselling author J. D. Robb.
+Homicide detective Eve Dallas must untangle a twisted family history while a hostage’s life hangs in the balance—in the new In Death novel by New York Times bestselling author J. D. Robb.

 The woman’s body was found in the early morning, on a bench in a New York City playground.
 She was clean, her hair neatly arranged, her makeup carefully applied.
 But other things were very wrong—like the tattoo and piercings, clearly new.
 The clothes, decades out of date.
 The fatal wound hidden beneath a ribbon around her neck.
 And the note: Bad Mommy, written in crayon as if by a child.